 48 Centre Street, Chatham, Ontario

-Bill’s Place serves as the office space for CK Pride, and our community hub where we host supports, programming, & other events.
+Bill’s Place serves as the office space for CK Pride, & our community hub where we host supports, programming, & other events.
 Bill’s Place is named in honour of Bill Brokenshire.
 A former Chatham resident, when he died in 2018 he left a trust fund to CK Gay Pride Association, recognizing the need to create a safe space for the local 2SLGBTQIA+ community.
 Bill’s vision also included the creation of two apartments above the community space, available for members of the 2SLGBTQIA+ at market rates.
 This income helps to offset the operating costs of the community space.

 Visit our Calendar for Drop-In times.